wdi-sg/gitbook-2019/05-express/express-mvc/readme.md

 ##### Run the callback

-Change the function signature in the model.

-models/pokemon.js
+In `models/pokemon.js` change the function signature in the model to use this new parameter. (i.e., the thing you pass in in the controller must match what you have in the model)

 ```
 const getStudent = (name, callback) => {